-Richard Aiken is sixty-five years old.
-He’s sort of a jack of all trades and a master of all of them.
+Richard Aiken is sort of a jack of all trades and a master of all of them.
 He’s a husband, a father, he earned two Ph.D.s, he has a medical degree, he’s an opera singer, and he’s the author of The New Ancestral Diet.
 Also, as you’ll soon see, he’s a pretty fantastic builder.

 How can one person be this good at so many things?
 I have no idea.
-But keep reading if you want to watch him turn this shack of a log cabin into something extraordinary.
+But keep reading if you want to watch the then-sixty-five-year-old turn this shack of a log cabin into something extraordinary.

 How It All Started